 "Jewish interpreters often linked texts based on a common key term; they also often expounded a reading in the Torah in connection with a reading elsewhere in Scripture.
 Paul here explains "credited" in Genesis 15:6 (quoted in v.
 3) in light of Ps.
 32:1-2 (quoted in vv.
 7-8), which also speaks of what God credits to the righteous (cf. Ps.
 32:5)."

-The line of reasoning in the above quoted excerpt seemingly depends on a reduction of what those promises to Abraham are: namely to some promise short of the gospel.
+The line of reasoning in the excerpt from Mr. Akin seemingly depends on a reduction of what those promises to Abraham are: namely to some promise short of the gospel.
 Galatians 3:8, however, flatly calls it the gospel.
 Abraham looked forward to Jesus' day, and rejoiced (John 8:58).
 The Reformation Study Bible has this footnote on the text from Genesis 15:

 "15:6 This verse provides the early core doctrine of justification by faith, not by works (Gal.
 3:6–14).
 Abraham believed the promise of the birth of an heir from the dead (Rom.
 4:17–21; Heb.
 11:11, 12), and God counted Abraham to be righteous...Abraham’s justification by faith is a model of our faith in the resurrection of Jesus Christ, God’s sacrifice for sin, and God’s crediting His righteousness to us by faith (Rom.
 4:22–25)."